-In this talk, we discuss how we can measure the maintainability of software landscapes that consist of many systems communicating with each other, and what that means for the teams working on them.
-We will also explore a number of trade-offs that teams will need to consider when designing the landscape, and explore some best practices for modern software landscape architectures.
+Dennis Bijlsma and Haiyun Xu explain how to measure the maintainability of software landscapes that consist of many systems communicating with each other—and what that means for the teams working on them.
+Along the way, they explore a number of trade-offs to consider when designing the landscape and share best practices for modern software landscape architectures.

-Dennis is a senior consultant at SIG.
-In the past years, he has interviewed over 200 software development teams working on projects in various industries, focusing on how to improve software quality.
+Dennis Bijlsma is a senior consultant at the Software Improvement Group (SIG).
+In the past few years, he has interviewed over 200 software development teams working on projects in various industries, focusing on how to improve software quality.

+Haiyun Xu is CSO at the Software Improvement Group (SIG).
 Haiyun has a background in electrical engineering and computer science.
-She also contributes innovation research and her major research fields are software security, security risk assessment, data analysis and benchmarking, statistical analysis, software quality, and software economics.
+She also contributes innovation research in software security, security risk assessment, data analysis and benchmarking, statistical analysis, software quality, and software economics.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?